Skip to main content

 • Java debug session stops at Karate breakpoints

-includes all in pro
+includes all in PRO

-• Import OpenAPI (or Swagger) definitions
+• Import OpenAPI / Swagger definitions

 • Convert API specifications to Karate tests